 Telephone me for a friendly, no-pressure chat on 07921540039 to discuss further.

-YCFL delivers strategic coaching, leadership, management and interpersonal skills training for the legal profession.
-Since 2003 Ann has trained nearly 7000 lawyers in leadership, management, business and interpersonal skills.
-She has also trained with the Coaching Academy and holds a H.N.L.P. certificate in coaching as well as being an N.L.P.
-Master Practitioner.
-She is a member of the Professional Speaking Association and Professional Speakers Academy.
+Ann is a non-practising solicitor with over 28 years’ experience in the business world.
+2003 she has trained nearly 7000 lawyers in leadership, management, business and interpersonal skills.
+Ann has trained with the Coaching Academy and holds a H.N.L.P. certificate in coaching.
+She is NLP Master Practitioner, as well as a member of the Professional Speaking Association and Professional Speakers Academy.